-Sorry for the late reply to this.
-I’m done some research online and asked a couple of friends that have kids if they knew of any resources for you.
-And, well, I'm getting a lot of blank stares back and not really any good solid info.
+I've done some research online and asked a couple of friends that have kids if they knew of any resources for you.
+And, well, I'm getting a lot of blank stares and not really any good solid information or suggestions.

-I sent out a couple of emails to some of the NSW education sites for some help.
-I'll get back to you when/if I hear anything back but for now here are some references I found.
+I've also sent out a couple of emails to some of the NSW education sites for some help.
+I'll update this post when I hear back, but for now here are some references I found.

 Diocese of Sydney

-Many people go with private catholic schools when moving to Sydney especially those with 457 visas as the cost of tuition for public schools in NSW is $5,000 a year and for a little bit more their kids can go to private schools that are usually more accommodating for children from overseas.
-Here are the contact emails and phone (if you need to Skype chat).
+Many people go with private catholic schools when moving to Sydney especially those with TSS 482 Visas as the cost of tuition for public schools in NSW is $5,600 – $6,400 a year and for a little bit more their kids can go to private schools that are usually more accommodating for children from overseas.

-It looks like “special needs” get lumped in with “disabilities” and Aspergers with autism in general.
+It looks like “special needs” gets lumped in with “disabilities” and Asperger's with autism in general.
 You've mentioned that your son is fine in a mainstream school with the right support.
-I'm thinking that these schools might be geared more towards a higher level of support but don't know for sure.
+I'm thinking that these schools might be geared more towards a higher level of support, but don't know for sure.
 The only way to really know is to ask them so I thought I should go ahead and list them here so you can contact them if you want.
-If anything, they maybe able to refer you to another school that is a better fit.
+If anything, they might be able to refer you to another school that is a better fit.

 - Located in Gladesville, Giant Steps is for students up to 18 years who have a primary diagnosis of Autism Spectrum Disorder.
 I'm not that familiar with Autism and don't know what Autism Spectrum Disorder is exactly but again, could be just a point of contact or reference.